cowboycodr/choam/README.md

 is the main source of control of all economic affairs in the book of Dune.
 The reasoning behind this word is the smoothness of the word.

+I started Chaom when I was tired of two things.
+The first being project setup.
+I hate having to download Python projects and manually configure the whole project to be accurate for my system.
+Secondly, publishing packages to PyPi is overally complicated and can be durastically simplified with the help of Python.

 ## Snippets

 To create a new Choam structured project